okx/okexchain-docs/core-concepts/basic-concepts/general-concepts.md

 ### Delegator

-OKC relies on a group of proposers to maintain network security.
+OKTC relies on a group of proposers to maintain network security.
 The role of a validation node is to run a full node and participate in consensus through broadcast voting (including ciphertext signed by the sender's private key).
 Validation nodes are able to keep track of on-chain data, place new blocks on the blockchain and earn yields to incentivize their operation.
-Validation nodes can only be elected after successfully connecting to the OKC network.
+Validation nodes can only be elected after successfully connecting to the OKTC network.

 ### Proposer